Bicycling the Bunyan

 Bicyclists ride the trail through downtown Nisswa.

 Then I passed a shady city park and emerged into downtown Nisswa, which was in the middle of a Crazy Days sidewalk sale.
 I looked around the little town in the middle of the woods — no houses, just a collection of shops shops.

 I didn't begrudge Nisswa its milling mob; in winter, most of the shops have to go into hibernation.

 And even above the hubbub, I could hear the trill of a loon.
 Heading south away from the highway, I rode deep into the heart of lake country, where I got a rare glimpse at the maze of roads between the tiny mom-and-pop resorts that still draw people back year after year.

-The last stretch into Brainerd was a corridor of green, with the trail sandwiched between a golf course and Northland Arboretum.
+The stretch into Baxter-Brainerd was a corridor of green, with the trail sandwiched between a golf course and Northland Arboretum.